Sheldon Adelson, casino magnate who influenced policy from D.C. to Jerusalem, dies at 87

 Changes in the computer business diminished the role of Comdex, which Mr. Adelson sold for $800 million in 1995 to Japanese mogul Masayoshi Son.
 A few years after the sale, Mr. Adelson’s two sons from his first marriage sued him, alleging that he had understated the value of Comdex to cheat them.
 Mr. Adelson prevailed in 2001, but the suit exposed the drug addiction that in 2005 claimed the life of his eldest son, Mitchell.

 His first marriage, to the former Sandra Shapiro, ended in divorce.
 In 1991, he married Miriam Ochshorn, an Israeli-born internist and medical researcher who specialized in drug addiction treatment.
-In addition to his wife, survivors include two children from his first marriage, Gary Adelson and Shelley Adelson; and two sons from his second marriage, Adam Adelson and Matan Adelson; two stepchildren, Yasmin and Sivan; and 11 grandchildren.
+In addition to his wife, survivors include two children from his first marriage, Gary Adelson and Shelley Adelson; and two sons from his second marriage, Adam Adelson and Matan Adelson; two stepchildren, Yasmin Lukatz and Sivan Dumont; and 11 grandchildren.

 Into the casino business